Guavalines/Landing_Page/README.md

 # LANDING PAGE

 This is a classic landing page including:
-- A Hero / Banner section presenting a product with a call to action.
+- HERO/BANNER section presenting a product with a call to action.
-- A How it works section (what components could be used to break down the different aspects of your product/service)
+- HOW-IT-WORKS section (what components could be used to break down the different aspects of the product/service)
-- A Footer
+- FOOTER

 Check it out here: [Landing Page](https://guavalines.github.io/Landing_Page/)